► Cleaning your car cuts risk of catching Covid-19

-The car industry and coronavirus: why the world's car factories have fallen silent
+The car industry and coronavirus: why the world’s car factories fell silent

 At a glance: Top tips

-- Wash hands after touching your car.
-Or anything, really, that could be contaminated
+- Wash hands after touching your car (or anything else) that could be contaminated

 - Lockdown leaves a lot of spare time – so give your car one deep clean, then it’s easier to stay on top of contact sanitising

 - Anti-microbial surfaces like steering wheels are good – but the dirt that builds up on them doesn’t share the ability